 The Division of Critical Care has a broad array of conferences which provide educational opportunities for the fellow in training:

 - Quarterly Professionalism conferences are interactive simulations designed to build fellows’ professional competency.

 - Monthly Critical Care Morbidity & Mortality conference is an opportunity to reassess and learn from recent clinical experiences in the ICU within the context of an interdisciplinary discussion.

 - Monthly Critical Care Journal Club/Evidence Based Medicine series allows fellows the opportunity to learn to critically read and assess the most recent literature in Clinical Critical Care - these sessions are attended by fellows, faculty, and the divisional nurse practitioners.

-- Biweekly didactic Critical Care Core Curriculum lecture series provides ongoing review of a broad array of critical care topics required to advance clinical knowledge and prepare for the subspecialty boards.
+- Weekly didactic Critical Care Core Curriculum lecture series provides ongoing review of a broad array of critical care topics required to advance clinical knowledge and prepare for the subspecialty boards.
 Topics include all aspects of critical care from traumatic brain injury to repair and perioperative management of congenital heart disease to renal physiology and fluid management.